Guthriegabs American History American Revolution War People Places Proclamations

 battlefields.org https://nmaahc.si.edu/blog/peter-salem-and-battle-bunker-hill http://americanfounding.blogspot.com/2010/08/all-men-are-created-equal-and-slavery.html https://edtrust.org/the-equity-line/equity-and-equality-are-not-equal/ Library of Congress https://guides.loc.gov/declaration-of-independence https://www.mountvernon.org/library/digitalhistory/digital-encyclopedia/article/cherokee/ https://www.nps.gov/fost/learn/historyculture/the-six-nations-confederacy-during-the-american-revolution.htm

 I believe that students need to see the personal side of the world.
 When students begin to see a unique story in a history or science lesson, they become engaged and learn.
-I speak French and love to travel to countries where I can immerse...
+Learners need to see the relevance of what they learn.
+Then, they...